-Table 18: Incremental Risk Charge
+Table 20: Incremental Risk Charge

 Maximum Minimum Average Year end

 \$m \$m \$m \$m

-Total 72.2 31.9 54.6 70.8
+otal 142.5 42.7 80.1 97.2

-The weighted average liquidity horizon for incremental default and migration risk, included within the incremental risk charge model as at close of business 31 December 2016 was 3.5 months.
+The IRC floors its liquidity horizon requirement at 3 months and each asset in the IRC is assigned a horizon from 3m to 1y depending on the liquidity of a particular asset.
+The weighted average liquidity horizon for incremental default and migration risk, included within the incremental risk charge model as at close of business on 29 December 2017 was 4.8 months.